Ju Jingyi: 2018–present: Solo career and rising popularity

 In 2020, Ju appeared in CCTV New Year's Gala for the first time, acting out a skit Like You Like Me.
 She starred in the historical romance dramas In a Class of Her Own alongside Song Weilong; and The Blooms at Ruyi Pavilion, which is the unofficial sequel of Legend of Yunxi reuniting with Legend of Yunxi co-star Zhang Zhehan and supporting stars Xu Jiaqi and Wang Youshuo.
 She ranked 84th on Forbes China Celebrity 100 list.

-In 2021, Ju is set to star in the historical romance drama Rebirth for You alongside Joseph Zeng.
+In 2021, Ju starred in the historical romance drama Rebirth For You alongside Joseph Zeng and the romance fantasy series Love Under the Full Moon alongside Zheng Yecheng.
+In 2023, she starred in the xianxia romance Beauty of Resilience opposite Guo Junchen.

 Public image

 Ju has been referred to as a "once in 4,000 years idol" by Chinese fans since 2014; however, due to a slight mistranslation, she has also been called a "once in 4,000 years beauty" by the Japanese media, causing her to receive increased prominence and criticism.